jackiedong6/http-1.1/README.md

 In addition, our server supports timeout functionality.
 If a new connection does not give a complete request to the server approximately within our timeout value of three seconds, from the time of being accepted, the server should disconnect the connection.

+Our server handles CGI script errors/crashes by sending a response back to the client with error code 500 (Internal Server Error: could not create dynamic content)

 **Execution**

 We don't utilize as many states as NGINX does in its request parsing.
 However, our read write handler does  utilize a state machine with the following states.